govsocial-org/govsocial-org.github.io/docs/building/mastodon.md

 This poses challenges for federation, as any links to user profiles on other instances will intially connect to `govsocial.org` (the `local_domain`) instead of our `web_domain` and will need to be redirected.
 This redirection is handled by a [`webfinger` service in Mastodon](https://docs.joinmastodon.org/spec/webfinger/).

-The load balancer needs to redirect requests for `govsocial.org/.well-known/webfinger` which is where other instances think it is, based on our username scheme, to `mastodon.govsocial.org/.well-known/webfinger` where the service is actually listening.
+The load balancer needs to redirect requests for `govsocial.org/.well-known/webfinger` (which is where other instances think it is based on our username scheme) to `mastodon.govsocial.org/.well-known/webfinger` (where the service is actually listening).

 To do this, we deployed an `HTTPS (classic) Load Balancer` in the `Network Services -> Load Balancing` menu in our Google Cloud Console.
 The setup is very similar to the [Ingress we set up earlier](#ingress_1).
 In fact, you will see the load balancer created by the Ingress in the list when you go there.

-Don't mess with it :-) (if you're the sort of person who can't help pressing buttons that say "DO NOT PUSH", it's okay - anything you change will eventually be reverted by the GKE configuration, but your ingress might be broken until that happens).
+**HINT:** Don't mess with it :-) If you're the sort of person who can't help pressing big red buttons that say "DO NOT PRESS", it's okay - anything you change will eventually be reverted by the GKE configuration, but your ingress might be broken until that happens.

 Create a new `HTTPS (classic) Load Balancer` (this one supports the hostname and path redirect features we need).
 Despite the higher cost, we selected the Premium network tier, as it allows for the addition of services like [Cloud Armor](https://cloud.google.com/armor/docs/cloud-armor-overview) and [Cloud CDN](https://cloud.google.com/cdn/docs/overview) if the platform needs it in the future.